Magnetic Resonance Imaging (MRI) - Musculoskeletal

 The entire examination is usually completed within 30 to 45 minutes.

 If your child requires sedation to complete the MRI, you may be asked to come in early for the exam in order for your child to be evaluated prior to sedation.
 Sedation may add 15 – 30 minutes to the procedure.
-Your child may need to stay additional time to be monitored as the sedation wears off.
+Your child may need to stay additional time after the scan is completed to be monitored as the sedation wears off.

 In selected patients, conventional arthrography will be performed first.
-During that procedure contrast material may be injected into the joint of concern (typically in the shoulder, hip or wrist) before your MRI in order to image the joint structures in more detail.
+During that procedure contrast material may be injected, using real time x-ray, into the joint of concern (typically in the shoulder, hip, elbow or wrist) before your MRI in order to image the joint structures in more detail.
 See the Conventional Arthrography page for more information.

 What will I experience during and after the procedure?